 The Santa Monica Bike Center is operated by Bike and Park Santa Monica, a company whose mission is to inspire biking in Santa Monica to benefit people's health, spirit, and the planet.
 Rental includes a helmet, bike lock, and riding map.

 The center also offers bike tours, including a street art tour of Venice Beach, a ride through Santa Monica's sweet shops, and an urban farming tour.

 2400 Ocean Front Walk, Santa Monica; (310) 939-0000.

 They'll even supply tag-alongs for kids.
-The company's Legends Historic Bike Tour ($45 adults, $25 kids under 12) explores both Santa Monica and Venice, where surfing, skateboarding, and beach volleyball originated.
+For example, the company's Legends Historic Bike Tour ($45 adults, $25 kids under 12) explores Santa Monica and Venice, where surfing, skateboarding, and beach volleyball originated.

 2501 Broadway, Santa Monica; (310) 829-1836.